openstack/security-doc/security-guide/source/identity/federated-keystone.rst

 Federated keystone
 ==================

-Federated Identity is a mechanism to establish trusts between Identity Providers and Service Providers (SP), in this case, between Identity Providers and the services provided by an OpenStack Cloud.
+:term:`Federated Identity<federated identity>` is a mechanism to establish trusts between Identity Providers and Service Providers (SP), in this case, between Identity Providers and the services provided by an OpenStack Cloud.

 Federated Identity provides a way to securely use existing credentials to access cloud resources such as servers, volumes, and databases,